Retro-Devils/O.P.P/README.md

 # Credits

 HUGE HUGE HUGE credit to RapidEdwin on github.
-He makes IMP(integrated movie player ) and this would not be possible without him .
+He makes IMP(integrated music player ) and this would not be possible without him .

 IMP github: